logux/docs/architecture/practice.md

 export default subscribe(({ userId }) => `user/${ userId }`)(UserUI)
 ```

-Logux client subscribe to some channel, it send `logux/subscribe` action
-to the server:
+Logux client sends `logux/subscribe` action to the server:

 ```js
 { type: 'logux/subscribe', channel: 'user' }
 ```

-Logux server will receive this action and will do 3 steps:
+After receiving `logux/subscribe` Logux server does 3 steps.

-1. Check that user has access to this channel.
+1. Check that user has **access** to this channel.
-2. Load initial data (the current state) from database and send an action
+2. Load **initial data** (the current state) from database and send an action
    with this data to the client.
-3. Subscribe the client to any data changes.
-It means that any action with
+3. Subscribe the client to any new **data changes**.
+Any new action with
    this channel in `meta.channels` will be send to this client.

 ```js